Rating: **1/2

 Starring: Kristoffer Joner, Cecilie A. Mosli, Bjarte Hjelmeland

 Kai Koss had an abusive mother.
-It's been years since he had ran away from home and accidentally caused a car crash that killed another young boy's parents but now, as an adult raised by foster parents, he returns after finding out his mother passed away, seeing this as a way to confront his fear.
+It's been years since he ran away from home and accidentally caused a car crash that killed another young boy's parents but now, as an adult raised in a foster home, he returns after finding out his mother has passed away, seeing this as a way to confront his fear.

-Strange visions begin to plague him soon, both imagined and unexplained, as he continues to struggle away from his dark past, but his situation went for the worse when two teenagers suddenly goes missing one night after they decided to break in to Kai's old house.
-Some suspected that he had something to do with it, but Koss thought otherwise with a suspect of his own: the other boy from that night of his escape, Peter, who many believe had died he accidentally ran through a cliff in panic.
-No body was found then save for the boy's shoes, however, so Koss is more than determined to solve this mystery and prove his innocence.
+As he arrives, strange visions soon plague him, either dark memories from his past resurfacing or cracks in his psyche conjuring horrors, but his situation goes for the worse when two teenagers suddenly went missing one night after they decided to break in to Kai's old house.
+Some suspect that he has something to do with it, but Koss thinks otherwise, with a suspect of his own: the other boy from the night of his escape, Peter, who many believe died after accidentally running off a cliff in panic.
+No body was found save for the boy's shoes, so Koss is more than determined to solve this mystery and prove his innocence.

-More murders soon occurs, all around Koss' gloomy estate, it's only a matter of time before the truth reveals itself, and Koss will have no choice but to face it.
+More murders occur, all around Koss' gloomy estate, it's only a matter of time before the truth reveals itself, and Koss will have no choice but to face it.

-Horror in Norway can be a hit or a miss; over the time, some good ones did came out to entertain our bloody needs.
-The more memorable ones being the 2006 snowbound slasher Cold Prey and its first sequel (the Third movie, not so much), as well as the Naziploitation zombie/slasher Dead Snow, but among others, we also got trash heaps like Hora, a cheap exploitation type that was simply a retelling of I Spit On Your Grave, and mediocre ones like Manhunt, a slasher film about people hunting people.
-(And that's it) Hidden falls in between these two, it's not good, but nor is it a total waste.
+Horror in Norway can be a hit or a miss.
+Over time, some good ones did come out to entertain our bloody needs; the more memorable ones being the 2006 snowbound slasher Cold Prey and its sequels, as well as the Naziploitation zombie/slasher Dead Snow (2009).
+But among others, we also got trash heaps like Hora (2009), a cheap exploitation-type that's a retelling of I Spit On Your Grave (1978), and mediocre ones like Manhunt (2008), a slasher film about people hunting people.
+(And that's it) Hidden (2009) falls in between these two, it's not good, but nor is it a total waste.

-Those who are expecting a typical bloodletting will surely be disappointed; the kills here are tame and most of them are simply implied (the nastiest being a sharpened plank to the eye), focusing instead on the plight and horrors one traumatized man had to lived through again and their everlasting effects on his psyche.
-There's more psychological horror here than actual dismemberment, but I'm quite open to this approach as it did gave me something rather different from your average hack-a-thon and it is properly acted.
-Tension is well around the movie and these scenes simply had their moments, just wished some of the flow wasn't so draggy.
+Those who are expecting a typical bloodletting will surely be disappointed; the kills here are tame and most of them are simply implied (the nastiest being a sharpened stick to the eye), focusing instead on the plight and horrors one traumatized man has to live through again and their everlasting effects on his mind.
+There's more psychological horror here than actual dismemberment, but I'm quite open to this approach as it did give me something rather different from your average hack-a-thon and it is properly acted.
+Tension is well around the movie and these scenes have their worthwhile moments, just wishing the flow wasn't so draggy at times.

 Bodycount: